healde/Excel-VBA/importation/readMeTwice.md

 | xlConnectionTypeWORKSHEET | 8 | Worksheet |
 | xlConnectionTypeNOSOURCE | 9 | No source |

-ACE and MashUp create connection of type 1 corresponding to OleDB
+ACE and MashUp both create connection of type 1 corresponding to <ins>OleDB</ins>